sercankulcu/sercankulcu.github.io/_posts/2008-07-13-git-and-the-strange-idea-of-distributed-version-control.md

 Version control becomes important the first time a project grows large enough that "final", "final2", and "really-final" stop being funny file names.
 A proper system keeps the history of changes and allows us to return to an older version when something goes wrong.

-Git approaches this problem differently from centralized systems such as CVS or Subversion.
-Instead of treating one remote server as the place where the real history lives, every working copy can contain the complete repository history.
-At first, this feels unnecessary.
-Why should every developer need so much information locally?

-After using the idea for a while, the advantages become clearer.
-Commits can be created without a network connection.
-Branches are cheap and fast.
-Different lines of development can exist without immediately disturbing the main work.
-A developer can experiment more freely because history is close.
+## Why Git exists

+For most of the 2000s, Subversion (SVN) was the dominant version control system for open-source projects.
+It improved on CVS by treating commits as atomic snapshots, but it still used a single central repository as the source of truth.
+Every commit required a network connection to the central server.
+Branches were expensive — creating one meant duplicating the entire directory tree.
+Working offline meant working without version control.

+The Linux kernel project used a commercial distributed system called BitKeeper from 2002 until April 2005, when BitKeeper revoked the free licence for open-source projects.
+Linus Torvalds, unwilling to go back to a centralized system for a project with thousands of contributors across dozens of time zones, spent April and May 2005 writing a replacement.
+The first version of Git was self-hosting by June 2005.
+The kernel project migrated to it the same month.

+## How the mental model differs

+Git approaches version control through content-addressed storage.
+Every object — a file, a directory tree, a commit — is stored by the SHA-1 hash of its contents.
+A commit records a snapshot of the entire project tree plus a pointer to its parent commit.
+The result is a directed acyclic graph (DAG) of immutable snapshots rather than a list of file diffs.
+Two commits that produce the same tree produce the same SHA-1 hash; corruption is detectable because the hash no longer matches.

+The staging area (also called the index) is another unusual concept.
+Between a working tree and a commit, there is an intermediate space where the developer explicitly marks which changes belong in the next snapshot.
+This feels strange at first — why not just commit everything — but it becomes valuable when a working session touches several unrelated things and the developer wants to record them as separate, coherent commits.

+Because every working copy contains the full history, several things that were expensive become cheap.
+Creating a branch is creating a pointer to a commit — it costs almost nothing and takes milliseconds.
+Switching between branches is fast.
+Comparing any two commits requires no network access.
+A developer can commit freely during an exploratory session, reorganize those commits before sharing them, and push only when the work is ready.
-Git was created by Linus Torvalds in 2005 for Linux kernel development, so its design reflects the needs of a large distributed project.
-It can feel difficult at first because the mental model is different.
-Commands such as `commit`, `branch`, `merge`, `rebase`, `push`, and `pull` describe relationships between histories rather than only copying newer files to a server.

-The command line is not always friendly either.
-Git can produce messages that make sense only after the underlying model becomes familiar.
-I have learned that memorizing commands without understanding commits, branches, and the working tree leads to confusion very quickly.
+Commands such as `commit`, `branch`, `merge`, `rebase`, `push`, and `pull` describe operations on this graph of snapshots rather than copying files to a server.
+The unfamiliar vocabulary reflects a genuinely different model, and I have found that memorizing commands without understanding the graph leads to confusion quickly.
+Once the graph becomes familiar, the commands make sense.

-Still, distributed version control feels like an important direction.
-Open-source development increasingly involves people who may never meet and who work from different locations.
-A system designed around independent copies and later synchronization fits this world naturally.
+## GitHub

+GitHub launched in April 2008 — only three months ago as I write this.
+It is a hosting service built around Git that adds a web interface, issue tracking, and crucially a mechanism for proposing changes through pull requests.
+Forking a repository creates a personal copy that can be modified independently, and the pull request proposes merging those changes back.
+This makes the contribution workflow visible and social in a way that mailing patches to a mailing list never was.

-GitHub, a new hosting service built around Git, is also making the workflow more visible on the web.
-It is still early, and I do not know how large it will become, but the social side of code hosting is interesting.
+It is still early.
+I do not know how large GitHub will become, but the combination of Git's distributed model and a hosting platform that makes contribution low-friction feels like it could change how open-source development is organized.

 Version control used to feel like a safety system around programming.
-Git makes it feel more like part of the way programming itself is organized.
+Git makes it feel more like part of the way programming itself is organized — a continuous conversation about what the project was, is, and should become.